Multi-Sided Boundary Labeling: Structure of Two-Sided Planar Solutions

 Since every solvable instance of \textsc{Two-Sided Boundary Labeling with Adjacent Sides} admits an $xy$-separated planar solution, it suffices to search for such a solution.
 Moreover, an $xy$-separated planar solution that minimizes the total leader length is a solution of minimum length.
 In Lemma~\ref{lem:condit} we provide a necessary and sufficient criterion to decide whether, for a given $xy$-monotone curve~$C$, there is a planar solution that is separated by~$C$.
 We denote the region of~$R$ above~$C$ by~$R_\TT$ and the region of~$R$ below~$C$ by~$R_\RR$.
 We do not include $C$ in either $R_\TT$ or~$R_\RR$, so these regions are open at~$C$.

-For any point~$p$, we define the rectangle~$R_p$, spanned by the top-right corner of~$R$ and~$p$.
-We define~$R_p$ such that it is closed but does \emph{not} contain its top-left corner.
-In particular, we consider the port of a top label as contained in~$R_p$, only if it is not the upper left corner.
+For any point~$a\in R$, we define the rectangle~$R_a$, spanned by the top-right corner of~$R$ and~$a$.
+We define~$R_a$ such that it is closed but does \emph{not} contain its top-left corner.
+In particular, we consider the port of a top label as contained in~$R_a$, only if it is not the upper left corner.

-A rectangle~$R_p$ is \emph{valid} if the number of sites of~$P$ above~$C$ that belong to~$R_p$ is at least as large as the number of ports on the top side of~$R_p$.
-The central idea is that the sites of~$P$ inside a valid rectangle~$R_p$ can be connected to labels on the top side of the valid rectangle by leaders that are completely contained inside the rectangle.
+A rectangle~$R_a$ is \emph{valid} if the number of sites of~$P$ above~$C$ that belong to~$R_a$ is at least as large as the number of ports on the top side of~$R_a$.
+The central idea is that the labels on the top side of a valid rectangle~$R_a$ can be connected to the sites in~$R_a$ by leaders that are completely contained inside that rectangle.
 We are now ready to present the \emph{strip condition}.

-\begin{condition} The \emph{horizontal strip condition} of the point~$q\in C$ is satisfied if there exists a point~$p \in R_\TT$ with~$y(p)=y(q)$ and~$x(p)\le x(q)$ such that~$R_{p}$ is valid. \end{condition}
+\begin{condition} The \emph{horizontal strip condition} of the point~$b\in C$ is satisfied if there exists a point~$a \in R_\TT$ with~$y(a)=y(b)$ and~$x(a)\le x(b)$ such that~$R_{a}$ is valid. \end{condition}

 Without loss of generality we may assume that the curve~$C$ is rectilinear.
-We observe that for the horizontal strip condition, it is sufficient to consider the horizontal segments of~$C$.
-Those horizontal segments induce a partition of~$R$ into horizontal strips, which give the condition its name.
+The condition is named after the horizontal segments through points in~$C$.

 We now prove that, for a given $xy$-monotone curve~$C$ connecting the top-right corner to the bottom-left corner of~$R$, there exists a planar solution in~$R_\TT$ for the top labels if and only if all points of~$C$ satisfy the strip condition.